peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

  * PeterO.Cbor.CBORException:
-Thrown if the pointer is null, or if the pointer is invalid, or if there is no object at the given pointer, or the special key "-" appears in the pointer, or if the pointer is non-empty and this object has a CBOR type other than array or map.
+Thrown if the pointer is null, or if the pointer is invalid, or if there is no object at the given pointer, or the special key "-" appears in the pointer in the context of an array (not a map), or if the pointer is non-empty and this object has a CBOR type other than array or map.

 <a id="AtJSONPointer_string_PeterO_Cbor_CBORObject"></a>
 ### AtJSONPointer